Identifying Architectural Characteristics

 Some architecture characteristics come from explicit statements in requirements documents.

-It is a cleaver method to allow architects a way to practices deriving architecture characteristics from domain -targeted descriptions.
 Architecture katas are intended as a small group (3-5 peaple) exercise, usually as part of a larger group, each group are provided with a problem stated in domain terms and addditonal context(things thgat might not appear in requierments yet impact design).
-The group works for 45 minutes on a design then show the result to other groupds, who vote on who came up with the best Architecture.

-Description The overall domain problem the system is trying to solve Users The expected number and/or types of users of the system Requirements Domain/domain-level requirements, as an architect might expect from domain users/domain experts Additional context Many of the considerations an architect must make aren’t explicitly expressed in requirements but rather by implicit knowledge of the problem domain
+Many of the considerations an architect must make aren’t explicitly expressed in requirements but rather by implicit knowledge of the problem domain

 There are no wrong answers in architecture, only expensive ones.